Back

 Student Datafile Layout

-To guide you in understanding and processing the data in the file, review the following resources:
+To guide you in understanding and processing the data in the file, review the following resource:

 Downloading and Opening